Form CRS

 What Fees Will I Pay?

 Fees and costs will affect the value of your portfolio over time.
-Portfolio management fees are usually calculated as a percentage of the assets we manage for you, and are billed quarterly in advance.
-This aligns our interests with yours, since we earn more money as the value of your portfolio increases.
-Our financial success is based on your financial success.
-Consulting and general financial services fees are agreed to in advance of services being provided, and are usually assessed on an hourly or fixed fee basis.
+Portfolio management fees are usually calculated as a percentage of the assets we manage for you and are billed quarterly in advance.
+This type of fee arrangement provides an incentive for us to encourage you to deposit more assets in your account, which would increase our fees.
+Consulting and general financial services fees are agreed to in advance of services being provided and are usually assessed on an hourly or fixed fee basis.

 In addition to the fees that we charge, your portfolio will incur other expenses assessed by others.
-The most common examples are brokerage transaction fees (such as the fee that the broker charges to buy or sell a security in your account) and mutual fund internal expenses.
+The most common examples are brokerage transaction fees (such as the fee that the broker charges to buy or sell a security in your account), fees assessed by the exchanges on which trades are executed, and mutual fund internal expenses.
 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
 More information is available in our Form ADV Part 2A (our “Brochure”), in Item 5, and we are happy to discuss fee arrangements in more detail with you.
 For example, you might want to ask:

 Help me understand how these fees and costs might affect my investments.
 If I give you $10,000 to invest, how much will go to fees and costs, and how much will be invested for me?